How many people have tinnitus?

-Tinnitus can be caused by a range of factors including:
+Tinnitus can be caused by:

-- exposure to excessively loud noise
+- Exposure to excessive loud noise

-- extreme stress or trauma
+- Extreme stress or trauma

-- age-related hearing loss
+- Hearing loss

-- some prescription and non-prescription drugs.
+- Some prescription, and non-prescription medication

-Hearing Aids and Tinnitus
+Hearing Aids & Tinnitus

-By reducing the amount of attention your brain is paying to the tinnitus, hearing aids can give relief and assist in breaking the stress-response cycle of tinnitus.
+Hearing aids can help your tinnitus as they assist in overcoming any underlying hearing loss.
+By reducing the amount of attention your brain is paying to the tinnitus, in most cases hearing aids can give you some relief.